Wright State visits Green Bay on 3-game road skid - WTOP News

 Green Bay, Wisconsin; Friday, 1 p.m.
 EST

-BOTTOM LINE: Wright State will aim to stop its three-game road slide when the Raiders visit Green Bay.
+BOTTOM LINE: Wright State will attempt to stop its three-game road skid when the Raiders visit Green Bay.

 The Phoenix are 4-1 in home games.
-Green Bay is the best team in the Horizon League at limiting opponent scoring, giving up 65.9 points while holding opponents to 40.9% shooting.
+Green Bay is 2-0 in one-possession games.

 The Raiders are 1-0 against Horizon League opponents.
-Wright State ranks third in the Horizon League shooting 35.0% from 3-point range.
+Wright State averages 84.1 points while outscoring opponents by 6.1 points per game.

-Green Bay’s average of 7.6 made 3-pointers per game this season is just 0.1 more made shots on average than the 7.5 per game Wright State gives up.
-Wright State has shot at a 52.5% rate from the field this season, 11.6 percentage points above the 40.9% shooting opponents of Green Bay have averaged.
+Green Bay is shooting 44.3% from the field this season, 2.8 percentage points lower than the 47.1% Wright State allows to opponents.
+Wright State averages 5.9 made 3-pointers per game this season, 0.3 fewer makes per game than Green Bay gives up.

-The Phoenix and Raiders face off Friday for the first time in Horizon League play this season.
+The Phoenix and Raiders match up Friday for the first time in Horizon League play this season.

-TOP PERFORMERS: Noah Reynolds is averaging 17.3 points and 4.6 assists for the Phoenix.
-Elijah Jones is averaging 7.9 points over the last 10 games for Green Bay.
+TOP PERFORMERS: Foster Wonders averages 1.9 made 3-pointers per game for the Phoenix, scoring 6.7 points while shooting 37.5% from beyond the arc.
+Noah Reynolds is averaging 17.3 points and 4.6 assists over the last 10 games for Green Bay.

-Trey Calvin is averaging 20.5 points, 3.6 assists and 1.9 steals for the Raiders.
-Tanner Holden is averaging 16.3 points and 5.5 rebounds while shooting 57.5% over the last 10 games for Wright State.
+Trey Calvin is scoring 20.5 points per game and averaging 1.8 rebounds for the Raiders.
+Andrew Welage is averaging 1.8 made 3-pointers over the last 10 games for Wright State.

 LAST 10 GAMES: Phoenix: 5-5, averaging 65.1 points, 32.7 rebounds, 12.2 assists, 5.0 steals and 2.5 blocks per game while shooting 44.8% from the field.
 Their opponents have averaged 65.2 points per game.